Packaging Tutorial

 Build service

 Building docker images locally might require many CPU resources depending on your app.
 Pushing docker images can also be network intensive.
-If you hit these constraints, we recommend using the Build Service App.
-The build service app is installed on a separate Cloudron (not production Cloudron) and acts as a proxy for building docker images and also pushes them to your registry.
+If you hit these constraints, we recommend using the Docker Builder App.
+The builder app is installed on a separate Cloudron (not production Cloudron) and acts as a proxy for building docker images and also pushes them to your registry.

 Next steps